 - “The listing said it was silver, I thought that meant it was sterling, not silver coloured cheap metal!“

-Honesty can save a lot of hassle!
+Honesty and clarity can save a lot of hassle!

 Are there any issues you should tell the customer about?